Five Wickedly Delicious Halloween Cocktails [RECIPES]

 Drizzle of black sambucca

-Combine Lucid absinthe, white creme de cocao, and coconut milk in a shaker filled with ice.
-Shake till frothy and strain into a short glass over ice.
+Combine the Lucid absinthe, white creme de cocao, and coconut milk in a shaker filled with ice.
+Shake it until it gets all frothy and then strain the drink into a short glass over ice.
 Drizzle black sambucca down the side of the glass until it floats on the bottom and diffuses through the cocktail.

 3 tbs. corn syrup